 only be made with a romantic partner that has been maintained successfully for three House management sessions.
 If the test is successful, the character and their partner enter into a long-term affair.
 The partner can be considered an ally and contact with a Quality of 2, and someone the character can trust (if desired).

-Hopefully the character will see them as more than an asset, but this is not necessarily the case, especially in morganatic marriages or those solely to incur House loyalty and forge alliances.
+Hopefully the character will see them as more than an asset, but this is not necessarily the case, especially in organatic marriages or those solely to incur House loyalty and forge alliances.
 When it comes to Heirs, the House may step in to disallow any marriage.
 But otherwise, any player character marriage gains the House +1 bonus status as well, because everyone loves a wedding.

 SEEK HOUSE FAVOR